 II.
 Application requirements

-- A Narrative letter describing your objectives in pursuing a master’s degree or Ph.D. in kinesiology.
-Please also indicate if you are interested in the public health physical activity emphasis or the exercise physiology emphasis.
-See instructions for Narrative Statement of Objectives below.
+- Narrative Statement of Objectives (see instructions below).
+In your answer, please also indicate if you are interested in the public health physical activity emphasis or the exercise physiology emphasis.

 - For applicants whose native language is not English, an official record of the TOEFL score sent directly from ETS.